mickoissicko/pingspoofer/README.md

 If you are only, and only using Blink/Lagswitch without any other cheat that might be detected, you will be completely safe.
 Here are the steps to bypass a Minecraft screenshare, even if it is a manual screenshare:
 - Download Blink/Lagswitch and hide it in C:\Windows\System32\drivers or C:\Windows\System32\drivers\etc.
 - Delete start_blink.bat.
 No need for the batch script.
-- Take all the files inside the folder, and place them in C:\Windows\System32\drivers\etc or C:\Windows\System32\drivers with the other files.
+- Take all the files inside the folder, and place them in C:\Windows\System32\drivers\etc or C:\Windows\System32\drivers.
-- Rename moduleBlink.exe to something embarrassing or unsuspecting like rblxfpsunlocker.exe.
-You can name it to anything that sounds legitimate.
+- Rename moduleBlink.exe to something legitimate rblxfpsunlocker.exe.
 - When you are ready, clear your search history regarding anything about the pingspoofer/blink/lagswitch and restart your computer.
 - Launch the executable as administrator as soon as you start your PC.
 Then wait about 5-10 minutes before launching Minecraft
 - When/if you get frozen, just don't worry about it.
 Keep it cool, and sit back and relax.